Nuclei-Software/nuclei-audio-library/MP3/Helix/README.md

 We designed a `helix_demo` to demonstrate how to use the Helix MP3 Decoder and run on Nuclei CPU.

+Note:

+1. Helix MP3 Decoder only support MPEG-1 version.
+So the sample rate of MP3 file only support 32k, 44.1k and 48k.
+2. The decoder output is always 2 channel no matter the MP3 file has 1 or 2 channels.

 ## File Structure

 | Directory | Description |